http://www.sheldonbrown.com/tandem2.html

 Standing to pedal is easier when both riders move together.

 Riders move differently from one another, as each is in a different part of the power stroke.
+The pilot must remember where his stoker's pedals are in a turn.

 Power is applied in a smooth flow, because while one set of cranks is at dead center, the other is in the heart of its power stroke.